amonks/baton/README.md

 *   [use Baton to control an external midi instrument](http://baton.monks.co/examples/send.html) sends midi notes

-*   [use the WebMIDIAPI shim](http://baton.monks.co/examples/shim.html) uses the WebMIDIAPI shim to add midi functionality to browsers that don't support WebMIDI
+*   [use the WebMIDIAPI shim](http://baton.monks.co/examples/shim.html) uses the WebMIDIAPI shim to add midi functionality to browsers that don't support WebMID3

 ## API